jackiehjm/stx-docs/doc/source/dist_cloud/distributed-cloud-architecture.rst

 connected to the Central Cloud over L3 networks.

-The Central Cloud has two regions: RegionOne, used to manage the nodes in the Central Cloud, and SystemController, used to manage the subclouds in the
+The Central Cloud has two regions: RegionOne, used to manage the nodes in the Central Cloud, and System Controller, used to manage the subclouds in the
 |prod-dc| system.
-You can select RegionOne or SystemController regions from the
+You can select RegionOne or System Controller regions from the
 Horizon Web interface or by setting the <OS\_REGION\_NAME> environment variable if using the CLI.

 **Central Cloud**
-    The Central Cloud provides a RegionOne region for managing the physical platform of the Central Cloud and the SystemController region for managing and orchestrating over the subclouds.
+    The Central Cloud provides a RegionOne region for managing the physical platform of the Central Cloud and the System Controller region for managing and orchestrating over the subclouds.

     The Central Cloud does not support worker hosts.
 All worker functions are